alyssa-p-hacker/SchemeBBS/README.md

 ./init.sh 8080
 ```

-Note: SchemeBBS should not directly serves client, its HTTP implementation is
+Note: SchemeBBS should not directly serve clients, its HTTP implementation is
 far too incomplete.
 It needs Nginx as a reverse proxy for caching and serving
 static files.